jjeerryyy28/G3-B3_HTML-CSS_GradedProject1/README.md

 6. When clicked on Lab Test in the Navigation bar, a form shall open with validation in a new page with following details.

-  a.Form shall have Patient Contact Details as follows.
+  a.
+Form shall have Patient Contact Details as follows.

     i.Full Name